Use This Simple Rule To Know How Much To Spend On Housing

 Thank you for all your support!
 Without you, we could not keep this site running.
 Gang Gang!

-As rent and housing prices continue to surge, it’s more important than ever to know how much to spend on housing.
+As mortgage rates remain high, it’s more important than ever to know how much to spend on housing.
 Get caught up in a bidding war or rush into a rental agreement, and you could make a decision that cripples your personal finances for years to come.

 Today we’ll discuss two simple financial rules to help you rent or buy a home while keeping your finances in spectacular shape.
 We’ll also outline the factors people fatally ignore by making these rules a little too simple.
 After all, there’s nothing worse than real estate regret.